Tyrrrz/DiscordChatExporter/.docs/Using-the-CLI.md

 #### Generating the filename and output directory dynamically

-You can use template tokens to generate the output file path based on the guild and channel metadata.
+You can use template tokens to generate the output file path based on the server and channel metadata.

 ```console
 dotnet DiscordChatExporter.Cli.dll export -t "mfa.Ifrn" -c 53555 -o "C:\Discord Exports\%G\%T\%C.html"